- Energy Resource Centers

-Walking Mountains Science Center is a Platinum LEED Certified project.
+The Walking Mountains Science Center campus is a LEED Platinum certified project.
 We have a 33KW photovoltaic system, solar thermal, and geothermal heating among many other energy saving features.
-Please come by today to learn more about these advanced building features and home you can implement them at your home.
+Come by today to explore and to learn more about these advanced building features and how they relate to what you can implement at your own home.
 Our building is not only smart, it’s connected!
-Take a look in real time at our energy footprint.
+Click here to look at our real time energy production and usage.

 The Energy Smart program in Eagle County is funded in part by Eagle County Eco-Build funds which are fees for energy building code mitigation collected in unincorporated Eagle County.
 Since its inception, over $1.2 million in community grants, solar rebates, and energy efficiency rebates have been distributed into our community.